RyanLandDev/Mazz/README.md

-### Documentation

-We've made an extensive documentation about using Mazz on Gitbook.
-It can be found here: https://ryanland.gitbook.io/mazz<br>

-This documentation is mostly for specific information.
-If you're looking for that, here you go.

 ### Support server

 Haven't found what you're looking for?
 You can ask anything about Mazz in our official support server.
 Before asking for help, please read the Support Rules inside of the support channel.
 Invite: https://discord.gg/aZEZ7Ct